-When hair starts to thin, it can be shocking at first.
-But don't panic.
-If you are experiencing thinning hair or have thin hair, there are plenty of gorgeous wedding hairstyles you can sport down the aisle.
+When hair starts to thin or lose density, it can be a shocking transition.
+But don't panic: If you are experiencing thinning hair or have thin hair, there are plenty of gorgeous wedding hairstyles to sport down the aisle.

 "Brides with thin or thinning hair can achieve a hairstyle that looks best on them by finding a stylist that gets their style, their hair type, and the vibe they want for their wedding day.
-Set up trials, bring inspiration photos, and see which stylist makes you feel best," FEKKAI stylist Alessandra Bruno says.
+Set up trials, bring inspiration photos, and see which stylist makes you feel best," advises hair expert Alessandra Bruno.

 Meet the Expert

 Alessandra Bruno is a hairstylist at the FEKKAI salon in SOHO.

 Wedding hairstyles for thin hair still include modern coifs, chic buns, sleek ponytails, and voluminous curls.
 It just takes a little creativity from your stylist and some well-executed tips and tricks.

 Ahead, see 31 of the best wedding hairstyles for thin hair.

 Low Slicked-Back Bun With Crystal Hairpiece for All Lengths